williamdlees/dn_annotate/readme.md

 other sequences, although they will not be used.
 If you do not have a gapped database covering all the sequences in the ungapped database, you can generate one using the `gap_sequences` tool in the [receptor-utils package](https://williamdlees.github.io/receptor_utils/_build/html/index.html).
-Please note that the gapped germline set MUST conform to the 'standard' IMGT alignment with no insertions or deletions: in other words, the second conserved cysteine must be at codon 104: this is a requirement of the Changeo package and many other .downstream tools.
+Please note that the gapped germline set MUST conform to the 'standard' IMGT alignment with no insertions or deletions: in other words, the second conserved cysteine must be at codon 104: this is a requirement of the Changeo package and many other downstream tools.
 Unfortunately IMGT's gapped macaque IG sets have additional insertions and do not meet this requirement.
-If the gapped set you wish to use is not conformant, it will need to be fixed up either by hand, or a new set generated with use of the `gap_sequence` tool, if you can find an older reference set that is properly gapped, to use as a model. the gapped V database should be uploaded using DolphinNext.
+If the gapped set you wish to use is not conformant, it will need to be fixed up either by hand, or a new set generated with use of the `gap_sequence` tool, if you can find an older reference set that is properly gapped to use as a model. the gapped V database should be uploaded using DolphinNext.

 IgBlast requires a D reference set to be speified for light chain analysis, although it is not used.